 Premiums are based on several factors, but RISK is the most important to the insurance company.
 That is, whether they assess that you are now an increased risk due to the accident.
 The insurance company may view you as a higher risk even if you are not at fault.
 That is why you should not file a claim unless the damage to the motorcycle well exceeds the deductible.

-This is one reason why a dropped motorcycle insurance claim may occur if the risk increase is considerable.
+This is one reason a dropped motorcycle insurance claim may occur if the risk increases.
 The bottom line is that you should expect an increase in your premiums even if the accident you were involved in didn’t happen while riding your motorcycle.
 There are many other reasons for an increase in premium in renewal, though.

 It is you that the insurance company assesses in determining risk.
 Although if you own a make and model of motorcycle that is more involved in accidents than most, that may also cause a rise in your premiums.

-Before filing a claim, you should discuss your policy and talk to your insurance agent.
-Remember that you can discuss the possibility of claiming with the company and make your assessment from there.
+Before filing a claim, you should discuss your policy with your insurance agent.
+Remember that you can discuss the possibility of claiming with the company and assess from there.